Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week5.md

 ## DynamoDB Utility Scripts

-In this section, I created the following utility scripts to easily setup and remove dynamodb data in the `backend-flask/bin/ddb/` directory.
+- In this section, I created the following utility scripts to easily setup and remove dynamodb data in the `backend-flask/bin/ddb/` directory.

-- `schema-load` create a table named `cruddur-messages` either for DynamoDB local or on the AWS.
+`schema-load` create a table named `cruddur-messages` either for DynamoDB local or on the AWS.

-- `list-tables`list the name of tables we created.
+`list-tables`list the name of tables we created.

 ![List-tables](assets/Week%205%20list-tables.png)

-- `drop` drop a table by its name, e.g. `drop cruddur-messages`
-- `seed` load the seed data into the table `cruddur-messages` with hard-coded `message_group_uuid` To avoid potential data conflict, I replaced `my_handle` from `andrewbrown` to `nwaliechinyere`; Plus, `created_at` was set back a couple of hours so that seed messages are not created for the future time.
+`drop` drop a table by its name, e.g. `drop cruddur-messages` `seed` load the seed data into the table `cruddur-messages` with hard-coded `message_group_uuid` To avoid potential data conflict, I replaced `my_handle` from `andrewbrown` to `nwaliechinyere`; Plus, `created_at` was set back a couple of hours so that seed messages are not created for the future time.

 ![dynamodb-seed](assets/Week%205%20dynamodb%20seed.png)

-- `scan`  scan all the items saved in the table `cruddur-messages`
-- `patterns/get-conversation`  list messages associated with the hard-coded `message_group_uuid` and print the consumed capacity
+`scan`  scan all the items saved in the table `cruddur-messages` `patterns/get-conversation`  list messages associated with the hard-coded `message_group_uuid` and print the consumed capacity

 ![get-conversations](assets/Week%205%20get-conversations.png)

-- `patterns/list-conversations` list message groups and print the consumed capacity.
+`patterns/list-conversations` list message groups and print the consumed capacity.
 This script uses functions from `backend-flask/lib/db.py`, which needs to always be updated.

-Most times when i Login I am faced with this error
+Most times when I Login my cruddur app, I am faced with this error;

 ![psyscop-error](assets/Week%205%20pyscog%20pool%20error.png)

 So, I run `./bin/db/setup/`